Lokathor/gba2k/README.md

 ```

 There's a few GBA emulators besides just mGBA, but I happen to know that mGBA
-lets you load and run ELF files directly.
-It also has some handy debugging
+lets you load and run ELF files directly, which makes just a little nicer for
-features that will help during development.
+us.
+It also has some handy debugging features that will help during development.

 ### Get your compilation tools